Have Questions?

 631-508-5400

-Wellbridge Rehabilitation Program has made a name for itself by dedicating its addiction services to the people who struggle with substance use disorders in Calverton, New York and within the surrounding neighborhoods.
+Wellbridge Rehabilitation Program has made a name for itself by dedicating its addiction services to the people who struggle with substance use disorders in Calverton, NY. and within the surrounding neighborhoods.

 Programs are provided on an individual basis to ensure clients achieve full recovery in the long term.
 Wellbridge Rehabilitation Program has also specialized in cognitive/behavior therapy, 12-step facilitation approach, trauma therapy, couple/family therapy, anger management, trauma-related counseling, and others - as well as other treatment modalities such as residential beds for client's children, persons with post-traumatic stress disorder, persons with serious mental illness, social skills development, transgender or (LGBT) clients, legal advocacy, and more.